keptn/lifecycle-toolkit/README.md

 The mutation consists in changing the scheduler used for the deployment with the Keptn Scheduler.
-Webhook then creates a workload and app resource per annotated resource.
+The webhook then creates a workload and app resource per annotated resource.
 You can also specify a custom app definition with the annotation:

 ```yaml